-Usage dictates the required 'grade' of environment, or in other words how 'dry' a given basement space must be in order to be suitable for a given usage.
-The Designer must therefore consider how this will be achieved in a particular site and structure; BS 8102 provides three definitions of environmental grades (Grades 1, 2 and 3).
+Usage dictates the required 'grade' of environment, i.e. how 'dry' a given basement space must be in order to be suitable for a given usage.

+The designer must therefore consider how this will be achieved in a particular site and structure.
+BS 8102: 2009 Table 2 provides three definitions of environmental grades (Grades 1, 2 and 3) as follows: